 Thyroid hormone therapy deals with the two main thyroid hormones, T3, and T4.
 Their interaction in the body (or poor interaction, rather) is what causes hyperthyroidism).
 With supplements, however, T4 is all that matters since T3 will become T4 in your body anyway.
 (Although T3 is combined for specific reasons sometimes).

 It’s very important to know your correct T4 dosage.
 A thyroid screening can determine the specific type of hypothyroidism that you have (there are 3 types of underlying causes of hypothyroidism) in order to get have a better treatment plan.
 Knowledge never hurts, right?

 Yes.
 Actually, even the OTC supplements have spoken of pretty favorably.

 Synthetic vs. Natural Supplements

 If you’ve started looking at possible hormone supplements, you may be wondering what some of the main differences are between natural and synthetic supplements.
 Well, natural supplements were all that were available to patients and doctors for a long time.

 Hormone material was derived from animal sources (pigs) because that’s all they had to use back then.
 That’s where the material still comes from today, but it’s not even nearly as simple as just “synthetic” and “natural” now because there are levels we’re finding ways to do everything.

 Doctors object to the natural supplement because of the manner in which the material is collected and recorded (in grams of thyroid rather than milligrams), which they say makes it impossible to regulate proper hormone strengths.

-On the other side of the debate, synthetic thyroid hormone supplements are criticized for being harmful for various side effects, mainly for worsening already-present-thyroids.
+On the other side of the debate, synthetic thyroid hormone supplements are criticized for being harmful to various side effects, mainly for worsening already present thyroids.

 Claims have even been made a patient’s hypothyroidism to worsen or even unable to absurd thyroid or overtime?